The Latest: Trump cites mental health reform after shootings

 President Donald Trump is calling the recent mass shootings "evil attacks" that are crimes "against all humanity" and says unity must replace hatred in society.

-Trump gave a speech from the White House on Monday following weekend shootings in El Paso, Texas, and Dayton, Ohio, that left 29 people dead and dozens wounded.
+Trump gave a speech from the White House on Monday following weekend shootings in El Paso, Texas, and Dayton, Ohio, that left dozens of people dead.
 He called the shootings "barbaric slaughters."

 Trump says "in one voice, our nation must condemn racism, bigotry and white supremacy."